IEA-Paris/trees/readme.md

 Developed and maintained by the **Paris Institute for Advanced Study** as part of its projects.

-Imagined and designed by Antoine Cordelois, with the invaluable help of Hamed Bouare.
+Imagined and designed by Antoine Cordelois, with the great help of Hamed Bouare.

 ---